Albert Almora

-Reinaldo Albert Almora Jr. (born April 16, 1994) is an American professional baseball center fielder who is currently a free agent.
-He previously played in MLB for the Chicago Cubs, New York Mets and Cincinnati Reds.
+Reinaldo Albert Almora Jr. (born April 16, 1994) is an American professional baseball center fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, New York Mets, and Cincinnati Reds.
+He made his MLB debut in 2016.

 Amateur career

 Almora attended Mater Academy Charter School in Hialeah Gardens, Florida.
-In 2011, Almora was named USA Baseball's athlete of the year after leading the 18 and under team to a 9–0 record and being named the tournament MVP.
+In 2011, Almora was named USA Baseball's Athlete of the Year after leading the 18 and under team to a 9–0 record and being named the tournament MVP.
 He played on six national teams while in high school, tying a record.
 He won the USA Baseball Richard W. "Dick" Case Player of the Year Award in 2011.
 He committed to play college baseball at the University of Miami.

 Professional career

 Chicago Cubs

 The Chicago Cubs selected Almora in the first round, with the sixth overall selection, in the 2012 MLB draft out of Mater Academy Charter School.
 He signed with the Cubs, receiving a $3.9 million signing bonus.
 MLB.com ranked Almora as the second-best prospect in the Cubs organization in 2013, and the 39th ranked prospect in all of baseball.

-Almora spent 2012 with both the AZL Cubs and Boise Hawks, batting .321 with two home runs and 19 RBIs in 33 games.
+Almora spent 2012 with both the Arizona League Cubs and Boise Hawks, batting .321 with two home runs and 19 RBIs in 33 games.
 He played for the Kane County Cougars in 2013.
 He had a .329 batting average in 61 games played, as he missed time due to injury.
 After the 2013 season, the Cubs assigned Almora to the Arizona Fall League to gain more experience.
-In 2014, he played for the Daytona Cubs and Tennessee Smokies where he slashed .270/.291/.392 with nine home runs and 60 RBIs in 125 games.
+In 2014, he played for the Daytona Cubs and Tennessee Smokies where he slashed .270/.291/.392 with 9 home runs and 60 RBIs in 125 games.

 Almora spent 2015 back with the Smokies where he batted .272 with six home runs and 46 RBIs in 106 games.
 He began 2016 with the Iowa Cubs.
 At Iowa prior to being called up, he was batting .318 in 54 games.